11 NCAC 08 .1110 ELECTRICAL

 (a) The home inspector shall inspect:

-(6) The polarity and grounding of all receptacles within six feet of interior plumbing fixtures, and all receptacles in the garage or carport, and on the exterior of inspected structures;
+(6) all readily accessible 120V receptacles within six feet of interior plumbing fixtures, not separated from a fixture by an operable door, and all receptacles in the garage or carport, and on the exterior of inspected structures; and

-(7) The operation of ground fault circuit interrupters; and
+(7) the operation of ground fault circuit interrupters within six feet of the floor/ground.

 (b) The home inspector shall describe: